GoogleCloudPlatform/podcast/site/content/post/episode-137-next-day-1/index.md

   name = "fimage"
 +++

 On this very special episode of the Google Cloud Platform Podcast, we have live interviews from the first day of NEXT!
-[Melanie](https://twitter.com/nyghtowl) and [Mark](https://twitter.com/Neurotic) had the chance to chat with Melody MeckFessel, VP of Engineering at Google Cloud and Pravan Srivastava of Deloitte.
+[Melanie](https://twitter.com/nyghtowl) and [Mark](https://twitter.com/Neurotic) had the chance to chat with Melody MeckFessel, VP of Engineering at Google Cloud and Pavan Srivastava of Deloitte.
 Next we spoke with Sandeep Dinesh about Open Service Broker and Raejeanne Skillern of Intel.

 <!--more-->